 I seem to have lost sensation in my left foot.
 Aha!
 All I need is a shoelace or something.
 I’ve seen it on YouTube.
-You can use them as saws and cut through things like seatbelts and relatives’ irritating children.
+You can use them as saws and cut through things like seat belts and the necks of relatives’ irritating children.

 “What are you doing now?” maniac woman asks.

 “Attempting to cut myself free.”
 I have custody of someone’s abandoned shoe.
 Chanel?
 That’s a fake if ever I saw one.
 No laces either.
 Designers need to understand real life.
 Breaking my phone up, I work with the edge of metal that always removes my skin.